Profile

 Skills at a Glance

-Data analytics and BI hiring breaks into a SQL-and-language core that defines the role and three platform tracks that shape it depending on whether the team standardizes on Power BI, other BI vendors, or a cloud warehouse stack.
+Data analytics and BI hiring requirements mainly ask for a SQL and language core in addition to three platform tracks.
+The track depends on whether the team standardizes on Power BI, other BI vendors, or a cloud warehouse stack.
 The two subsections below separate what hiring managers expect from what they value as a plus.

-SQL, Python, and R anchor the querying-and-scripting prerequisite that drives daily analyst work, ad-hoc analysis, and advanced analytics.
-Excel, Google Sheets, VBA, and Apps Script anchor the spreadsheet and workflow-automation side that powers business reporting.
-Data Visualization, Report Generation, and Dashboarding define the output side of the job, surfaced through whichever BI platform the team has standardized on.
-ETL and Data Transformation describe how analysts shape source data before it reaches a model or dashboard, while Exploratory Data Analysis and Data Interpretation cover the analytic layer where insight is drawn.
-The three tracks split by platform allegiance: Power BI with DAX and Power Query for Microsoft shops, Tableau for non-Microsoft BI estates, and Azure Synapse, Databricks, and Snowflake where cloud data warehouses anchor the reporting layer.
+SQL, Python, and R are the must-have skills for querying data and scripting, used for analyst work, one-off analysis, and deeper analytics.
+Excel, Google Sheets, VBA, and Apps Script cover the spreadsheet and workflow-automation side, used for business reporting.
+Data Visualization, Report Generation, and Dashboarding are the output, the part people actually see, built in whichever business-intelligence (BI) tool the team has settled on.
+ETL and Data Transformation cover cleaning and reshaping the source data before it reaches a model or dashboard, while Exploratory Data Analysis and Data Interpretation cover the analysis itself, where the findings come from.
+The work then divides into three areas by platform.
+Power BI with DAX and Power Query is used in Microsoft shops, and Tableau in non-Microsoft setups.
+Azure Synapse, Databricks, and Snowflake come in when the data sits in a cloud data warehouse that feeds the reporting.

 PREREQUISITE